 What have you done to make your school or community a better place?

-In my school, academic excellence were ALWAYS a priority and a metric for success, while excellence in anything outside academics – e.g. sports and arts – are considered “meh.”
+Academic excellence was ALWAYS a priority and a metric for success in my school.
+Excellence in nonacademic related activities such as sports and arts were of low priority.

-Students with good grades were favorites, while those who does well or shows talent in sports and arts were often labelled as “un-gifted” and advised to spent more time studying instead of pursuing their respective talents.
+Students with good grades were favored over who did well or showed talent in sports and arts.
+Those without good grades were often labelled “un-gifted” and were advised to spend more time studying instead of pursuing their respective talents.

-It was frustrating to see this subtle form of segregation in my school especially as someone who has experienced this unfair treatment first-hand because I’m one of these “lucky” students with deep passion in sports – swimming – and spent a lot of time on it (I was participating in several national and international swim competitions at the time).
+It was frustrating to see this subtle form of segregation in my school especially when I was on the receiving end of this unfair treatment as well.
+My passion is in swimming and as I was participating in several national and international swimming competition, I was spending lots of time training.

-With the desire for fair treatment, I was determined to make the school become supportive of students with passions in sports and arts.
-I was determined to make the school a safe hub for students to freely develop their passion and interests both in academics and non-academics, thus, creating a well-rounded student body.
+With the desire for fair treatment, I was determined to change the perspective of the school towards students who are inclined towards the sports and arts.
+The school should be a place where it is safe for students to freely develop their passion in both academic and nonacademic related activities.

-Realizing that individual efforts weren’t enough, I gathered fellow sports and arts enthusiasts, banded together, and organized awareness events throughout school-year on the benefits of sports and arts on academics and vice versa.
-We timed our events before school assembly, after school during student pick-ups, report card day, etc. Basically whenever there were huge crowds that includes all stakeholders: students, parents, and teachers.
-We persevere every day to attain the school’s support.
+Realizing that individual efforts weren’t enough, I gathered fellow sports and arts enthusiasts, banded together, and organized awareness events throughout the school-year on the benefits of sports and arts on academics and vice versa.
+To draw the attention of the stakeholders: students, parents and teachers, the events were held before school assembly, after school during student pick-ups, report card day, etc.

-Months later, changes started to happen.
-Fellow students became more open towards their interests outside of academics, parents began to request more sports and arts-related activities, and the teachers were more lenient and focused on bringing up a more well-rounded students.
+After months of perseverance, changes started to happen.
+Fellow students became more open towards their interests outside of academics, parents started requesting more sports and arts-related activities, and the teachers were more focused on developing well-rounded students.

 Today, as I walk through my school entrance, I can see a swimming pool with lanes, I can see a proper sized basketball courts even though it’s an outdoors court, and I can even see rooms being prepared for paintings and various music instruments (apparently a lot of students have different music skills).
 Our school has finally started promoting both academic and non-academic extracurriculars!!

-Even though I may not have a chance to fully reap the fruits of our labor, I am delighted that even someone like me can make a change for the better.
-I can finally understand that change does not have to be dramatic.
-Even a small change can create a domino effect that would lead to a significant change.
-It only takes a few people to start a change as long as our feelings and determination can reach someone’s heart.
+Even though I may not have a chance to fully reap the fruits of our labor, I am delighted that I was able to lead a change in my school.
+I finally understand that change does not have to be dramatic.
+A small change can too, create a domino effect that would lead to a significant change.